Transformation Stories

 The TEA programme is focused on tackling this issue through the development of models to demonstrate how public sector funding in clean energy projects can catalyse socially and environmentally responsible private sector investment.

 Working with delivery partners, TEA is mobilising different types of funding from a variety of sources.
-As of March 2021, it has managed to raise over £673m through contributions from other public institutions (over £91m), and the private sector (over £582m).
+As of March 2024, it has managed to raise over £1.5bn.
 Examples of successful partnerships in the financial space include:

-The TEA programme has also demonstrated the benefits that come from collaboration between delivery partners.
-For example, Crowd Power has been supporting members of the Global Distributors Collective (GDC), a network of last mile distributors, to overcome the challenges of the Covid-19 crisis through targeted crowd funding.
-The GDC is supported by the TEA programme to make last mile distribution the first priority so that life-changing products can be made affordable and available to all.
-GDC members have been impacted by the coronavirus pandemic, unable to sell effectively to their customers and having trouble maintaining stock levels.
+The TEA platform has also demonstrated the benefits that come from collaboration between delivery partners.
+For example, Crowd Power has been supporting members of the Global Distributors Collective (GDC), a network of last mile distributors, to overcome challenges through targeted crowdfunding.
+The GDC is supported by the TEA platform to make last mile distribution the first priority so that life-changing products can be made affordable and available to all.
 Crowd Power helped members raise essential investment by funding due diligence activities, or providing match funding for campaigns.
 For example, GDC member Bidhaa Sasa, which sells clean cookstoves and water tanks to women in rural Kenya, raised $200,000 on KIVA with Crowd Power’s support.

-The TEA programme has demonstrated how UK aid money can work harder.
+The TEA platform has demonstrated how UK aid money can catalyse investment.
 For every £1 of UK government funding spent up to March 2020, an additional £6.73 has been secured from co-financiers.
 This has been done mainly through spring-boarding of individual companies to commercialisation and sales as a result of initial UK aid support.
 Close engagement and partnership with foundations and philanthropic institutions has also helped to identify and support energy access themes which align with TEA’s own delivery.